uktrade/pingdom-link-checker/README.md

 # pingdom-link-checker

 About:
 This is a python script that will recursively check all link on a website and reports a failure in an XML file for Pingdom to read.
 A list of websites to check are in a file that can be updated as required.
-This app uses the flask framework to display the results as an xml file and will also log the site status on a page.
+This app uses the django framework to display the results as an xml file and will also log the site status on a page.

 How to use:
 Run with
-		python run.py
+		python manage.py runserver 8080

-This is deployed onto Heroku with the following parameters:
+This is deployed onto UK Gov PaaS.
-		web: python run.py
-In Heroku you must configure a variable for how often you wish to run the script (in seconds).
-The recommended value is - CHECK_INTERVAL = 300

 Site list:
-A list of URLs are in the file "url_list"
+A list of URLs are stored in a PostgresDB Table, you can access the table from the Django admin.
-You can hash/comment out any url you wish to temporarily remove.
+You can diable any url you wish to temporarily remove.

 Script output:
 		<?xml version="1.0" encoding="UTF-8"?>